Newcomb's problem: Character formation

 Simon Burgess has argued that the problem can be divided into two stages: the stage before the predictor has gained all the information on which the prediction will be based and the stage after it.
 While the player is still in the first stage, they are presumably able to influence the predictor's prediction, for example, by committing to taking only one box.
 So players who are still in the first stage should simply commit themselves to one-boxing.
 Burgess readily acknowledges that those who are in the second stage should take both boxes.
 As he emphasises, however, for all practical purposes that is beside the point; the decisions "that determine what happens to the vast bulk of the money on offer all occur in the first [stage]".
 So players who find themselves in the second stage without having already committed to one-boxing will invariably end up without the riches and without anyone else to blame.
 In Burgess's words: "you've been a bad boy scout"; "the riches are reserved for those who are prepared".

 Burgess has stressed that – pace certain critics (e.g., Peter Slezak) – he does not recommend that players try to trick the predictor.
 Nor does he assume that the predictor is unable to predict the player's thought process in the second stage.
 Quite to the contrary, Burgess analyses Newcomb's paradox as a common cause problem, and he pays special attention to the importance of adopting a set of unconditional probability values – whether implicitly or explicitly – that are entirely consistent at all times.
 To treat the paradox as a common cause problem is simply to assume that the player's decision and the predictor's prediction have a common cause.
 (That common cause may be, for example, the player's brain state at some particular time before the second stage begins.)

 Burgess highlights a similarity between Newcomb's paradox and the Kavka's toxin puzzle.
+Recognition of the similarity, however, is something that Burgess credits to Andy Egan.
 In both problems one can have a reason to intend to do something without having a reason to actually do it.
-Recognition of that similarity, however, is something that Burgess actually credits to Andy Egan.
+Similarly, both problems may ask whether it is possible to truly intend or commit to do something and later on still choose not to do so.
+An answer to this by Gibbard & Harper is that, if given the opportunity beforehand, the rational agent should adopt the disposition to take only the opaque box, and this disposition must be stable, that is, the agent should actually one-box at the moment of choice, not merely beforehand.